Polarization-driven Semantic Segmentation via Efficient Attention-bridged Fusion: Experiments and analysis

 All quantitative results of the experiments are shown in Table~\ref{tab:1}.
 It can be seen that models combined with polarization information can advance the segmentation of objects with polarization characteristics like glass (73.4\% to 79.3\%), car (91.6\% to 93.7\%) and bicycle (82.5\% to 86.0\%).
 In addition, we observe that not only the IoU of classes with polarization characteristics are advanced, but other classes' IoU have been improved by a great extent when combined with polarization information, especially pedestrian (36.1\% to 63.8\%).
 Meanwhile, the mIoU is lifted to 85.7\% from 80.3\%.

 Further, we compare and discuss among the groups that fuse polarization-based features.
-As shown in Table~\ref{tab:1}, \textbf{AoLP-EX} is the optimal setting, while \textbf{3-Path-EX} is the worst group.
+As shown in Table~\ref{tab:1}, \textbf{EAF-A} is the optimal setting, while \textbf{EAF-3Path} is the worst group.
 Here, we analyze from the view of data distribution and model complexity.
 Our main focus is on the classes like glass and car, as the initial motivation of this study is to lift the segmentation performance of objects with polarization characteristics.
-Making a comparison between \textbf{AoLP-EX} and \textbf{DoLP-EX}, we find that the former can better advance the IoU of glass and car than the latter.
+Making a comparison between \textbf{EAF-A} and \textbf{EAF-D}, we find that the former can better advance the IoU of glass and car than the latter.
 It is the data distribution that counts.
 The analysis of the different distributions in previous sections shows that AoLP offers a better spatial representation like contour information than DoLP, while DoLP only offers meaningful information on areas with high polarization information.
 In this sense, AoLP provides richer priors and complementary information for RGB-P segmentation.
-The reason why \textbf{A/D-EX} can attain higher IoU values on glass and car than \textbf{DoLP-EX} is that AoLP complements the spatial features of DoLP.
-However, it reaches a lower IoU on glass than \textbf{AoLP-EX}, because the interference between DoLP and AoLP features occurs, bringing some side effects and losing some serviceable information. \textbf{3-Path-EX} is the worst group as the complex architecture of this model prevents the model from exploiting most informative features.
+The reason why \textbf{EAF-A/D} can attain higher IoU values on glass and car than \textbf{EAF-D} is that AoLP complements the spatial features of DoLP.
+However, it reaches a lower IoU on glass than \textbf{EAF-A}, because the interference between DoLP and AoLP features occurs, bringing some side effects and losing some serviceable information. \textbf{EAF-3Path} is the worst group as the complex architecture of this model prevents the model from exploiting the most informative features.
 Besides, the 3-path structure impairs the capacity of RGB features, which is critical for outdoor scene perception.
 Eventually, we conclude from the quantitative analysis that utilizing AoLP images to feed in the polarization path can greatly advance polarization-driven segmentation performance.